CROI 2026 Chair and Vice Chairs

 Judith S. Currier, MD

 Dr Currier is a Professor of Medicine, Executive Vice Chair for Research, Codirector of the Center for AIDS Research and Education (CARE), Michael and Sue Steinberg Chair in Global AIDS Research in the Department of Medicine, at University of California in Los Angeles (UCLA).
-She is Chair of the NIH-sponsored ACTG and Principal Investigator of the Leadership Operations Center (LOC) for the ACTG based at UCLA.
+She is Immediate Past Chair of the NIH-sponsored ACTG and Principal Investigator of the Leadership Operations Center (LOC) for the ACTG based at UCLA.

 Research Focus: Long-term complications of HIV disease with an emphasis on sex differences and antiretroviral therapy, cardiovascular disease, and women’s health